kushsharma1001/API-Calls-in-Java/README.md

 How to Test APIs exposed in project : Open Postman and try different calls there as shown in Image uploaded.

 Note: Incase our api methods throw exception due to some reason (arrayIndexOutOfBound, null.toString() etc) then, we should create a new class as shown in exception.png pic

+Note: I encouarge you to create a Spring boot project and try to use given classes and run the project on your own.
+Still, if you face difficulty, please use attached zip file to import fully functional spring boot project.